eusebiedev/Backyard-Gleaners/README.md

 ### By Eusebie Siebenberg

-Currently in the process of migrating this application to React and Next.js!
+Update, 2/11/2025: Process to migrate this app to React and Nextjs is about to start!
 Stay tuned!

 Hosted live on Render, compatible with mobile devices: [Backyard Gleaners](https://backyard-gleaners.onrender.com/)